Frequently Asked Questions

 Our current Endowment Distribution Policy is 4% of the fund balance as of July 1st and is an average of the past 12 quarters to balance the highs and lows of the market.

 Start by completing our "New Fund Questions."
-Spend some time thinking about.
+Spend some time thinking about your fund and its purpose.
 We even encourage you to get your kids and grandchildren involved!

 We then prepare a Fund Establishing Document for your review and signature.
 Transfer the assets you're using to set up the fund and we're done!